Wealth Management FAQs

 Where are my accounts held?

-We use TD Ameritrade as our independent custodian.
+We use Charles Schwab (formerly TD Ameritrade) as our independent custodian.
 We are not affiliated with them in any way except that we use their services.
-We have been working with TD Ameritrade for over 15 years and have been very pleased with their service.
+We have worked with TD Ameritrade / Schwab for almost 20 years and have been very pleased with their service.

 Current 401(k) and other employer retirement plans stay where they are.
 We use account aggregation software to establish a view-only daily feed into our portfolio management software.
 That way we can incorporate these plans into your overall portfolio.
 We can view your balances, monitor progress and recommend trades as we see fit.